 UPMC is offering vaccinations to frontline health care personnel who are not affiliated with a hospital or health system.
 To request vaccination for your organization, practice, or group, please review all information and instructions found at UPMC.com/HealthCareVaccine.

-UPMC is distributing the Pfizer and Moderna vaccines at this time.
+UPMC is distributing the Pfizer and Moderna vaccines at this time, and expects to receive the J&J vaccine as well.
 We are vaccinating people with the available supply we have.

 Please do not contact your doctor at this time regarding COVID-19 vaccine availability or scheduling.
 The best way to register for your COVID-19 vaccine is by visiting Vaccine.UPMC.com and following the registration directions..